Bath oils for child eczema 'ineffective'

 'Pouring stuff down the plughole'

-Dr Miriam Santer, a GP and associate professor at Southampton University in primary care research, who led the study, said: "We don't need to do tell people to put the bath additives in the water anymore.
+Dr Miriam Santer, a GP and associate professor at Southampton University in primary care research, who led the study, said: "We don't need to tell people to put the bath additives in the water anymore.

 "That will save trouble for families, knowing how best to treat the eczema and which treatments really help, and will also save the NHS money.